 - Adding a dash or two of orange bitters can help the drink out as well.

 - For another orange-kissed Manhattan cocktail, try the Grand Manhattan recipe.
-This modern cocktail pairs bourbon and sweet vermouth with Grand Marnier and orange juice and it may be more to your liking.
+This modern cocktail pairs bourbon and sweet vermouth with orange liqueur and orange juice and it may be more to your liking.

 How Strong Is a Soul Kiss?

 Even a quick glance at the ingredient list would indicate that this is not going to be a mild drink.
 With three types of alcohol, it weighs in around 21 percent ABV (42 proof), which is typical of classic drinks of this style.